Healthcare professional examining a patient's leg for peripheral artery disease, with a focus on the lower leg during a medical assessment.

 I have tried the conservative options, and my legs still hurt.
 What type of doctor should I see?

 A board-certified vascular surgeon is a specialist in disorders of the circulation in the legs.
-All of our physicians at Empire Vein and Vascular Specialists are board-certified vascular surgeons who specialize in helping people improve their vein health and have performed over 4,870 lower extremity angiograms (PAD) procedures.
-When you visit us, we can discuss a variety of treatment options to improve your symptoms
+All of our physicians at Empire Vein and Vascular Specialists are board-certified vascular surgeons who specialize in helping people improve their vein health and have performed over 4,800 procedures.
+When you visit us, we can discuss a variety of treatment options to improve your symptoms.

 Do I need ongoing follow-up?